-If you perform a quick search for personal finance on iTunes or Google Play, you’ll see hundreds, if not thousands of apps claiming to help you stay on top of your finances.
-But the descriptions aren’t always comprehensive and it can be difficult to decide which ones would work best for you and your financial needs.
+There are hundreds, if not thousands, of apps available on iTunes and Google Play that claim to help you manage your money.
+However, the descriptions aren’t always comprehensive.
+As a result, it can be difficult to decide which ones would work best for you and your financial needs.

 By far one of the most popular apps for budgeting, Mint integrates all of your accounts in one place, including checking, savings, and investments.

-You can track your spending easily with the app’s automatic categorization of your expenses.
+You can track spending easily with the app’s automatic categorization of your expenses.
 For example, you can see how much you are spending on fast food and adjust your habits to bring that number down.

 To keep the app free, you don’t earn any interest on your Digit savings account, so it’s best to use this for short-term savings goals.

 When you’re ready to withdraw your money, you simply text Digit.
 They will then transfer your savings back to your checking account within one business day.
 There aren’t any balance minimums, so it’s easy to get started, and you don’t have to worry about any fees.

 It doesn’t matter whether you’ve been investing for years or are just getting started.
 Picking a reputable investing app gets your money working for you with just a few swipes of your smartphone.

 If you want to get started investing but aren’t sure how or don’t have the time, Acorns could be an excellent app for you.